IlIllII/collecobrary/README.md

 4. You think this project is cool?
 Share it with friends!
 5. Do you think you can help in a way I haven't thought of?
 Please share your idea!

 Feel free to say hello and ask if you have any questions or comments.
-If you do want to help, head on over to CONTRIBUTING.md to see what you can do.
+If you do want to help, head on over to CONTRIBUTING.md to see more details about the project.